 The Learjet 23 was the first of the Learjet brand to be produced back in 1963.
 It found instant fame as the most iconic civilian jet on the market.
 In fact, Frank Sinatra was one of the first Learjet owners.
 In just two years time, the crooner racked up 1,500 flight hours transporting himself, his Rat Pack, and his countless famous friends (including Elvis) to movie sets, Las Vegas, and Palm Springs.

 Some argue that it was Ol’ Blue Eyes that made Learjet a household name and synonymous with any private jet.
 But we know that it was its strong, stable platform and unmatched performance that solidified it for years to come.

-Here are just a few reasons why we’ll miss the Learjet.
+Now that we’ve briefly gone over the different models, here are just a few reasons why we’ll miss the Learjet.

 Even in its early days, the Learjet was a quality-built aircraft.
 The early Learjet 23 leveraged the structural quality of the Swiss AFA P-16 strike fighter.
 It also featured a fuselage that narrowed at each side where the wing and engine nacelles extended outward—a design technique known as area rule that provided smooth airflow around the engines.

 Aircraft powered by jet engines had just begun to break into the transport service when William P. Lear, Sr., initiated the production of the first Learjet.
 His design brilliantly combined form and function that turned the Learjet into the outstanding performer that it was, and still is today.